 Stanford University, Stanford, California.

-Ph.D. minor in Computer Science
+Ph.D. in Structural Engineering and Computer Science

 2019-2021